 The Mayor of London has set out his Vision Zero commitment, which aims to eliminate all deaths and serious injuries from London’s transport system by 2041.
 Although progress is being made, pedestrian casualties in London remain too high.

-This project will complement Transport for London’s wider road danger reduction approach, which seeks to reduce the sources of danger to people walking, such as high vehicle speeds and vehicle design.
+Findings and design strategy recommendations were delivered to Transport for London in 2020, and will contribute to London’s Vision Zero strategy.
+This project complements Transport for London’s wider road danger reduction approach, which seeks to reduce the sources of danger to people walking, such as high vehicle speeds and vehicle design.